-- 23 hospitals with more than 3,600 beds - 290 clinics (hospital-based, rural health and physician clinics) - 15 home care agencies and eight hospice agencies - Three retirement centers & one continuing care retirement community

-A workforce of 37,000 including associated, medical staff physicians, allied health professionals and volunteers
+- 23 hospitals with more than 3,393 beds - 370 clinics (hospital-based, rural health and physician clinics) - 14 home care agencies and eight hospice agencies - 3 retirement centers & 1 continuing care retirement community - A workforce of 37,000 including medical staff physicians, allied health professionals and support services

 We owe much of our heritage and organizational success to the Seventh-day Adventist Church, which has long been a promoter of prevention and whole person care.
 Inspired by our belief in the loving and healing power of Jesus Christ, we aim to bring physical, mental and spiritual health and healing to our neighbors of all faiths.
-Every individual, regardless of his/her personal